w3ref/jigsaw-site/source/docs/event-listeners.md

 ---

+`getSourceFileInfo()` _(**afterBuild** only)_

+Returns a collection of all output files that were generated.
+For each item, the key contains the path of the output file relative to the `build` directory (e.g. `/posts/my-first-post`), while the value contains the Jigsaw `InputFile` object for the source file.
+On `InputFile`, every method from PHP's [`SplFileInfo`](https://www.php.net/manual/en/class.splfileinfo.php) class is available.

+---

 `getOutputPaths()` _(**afterBuild** only)_

-Returns an array of paths to the output files that were generated, relative to the `build` directory
+Returns a collection of paths to the output files that were generated, relative to the `build` directory

 ---